PrzeChoj/gips/README.md

     as an exploratory tool for searching the space of permutation symmetries of the Gaussian vector.
 Useful in the Exploratory Data Analysis (EDA).
 2. Covariance estimation.
-The MLE for the covariance matrix is known to exist if and only if the number of variables is less or equal to the number of observations.
+The Maximum Likelihood Estimator (MLE) for the covariance matrix is known to exist if and only if the number of variables is less or equal to the number of observations.
 Additional knowledge of symmetries significantly weakens this requirement.
     Moreover, the reduction of model dimension brings the advantage in terms of precision of covariance estimation.

 ## Installation